Ensono/amido.github.io/docs/workloads/azure/data/data_engineering/data_processing.md

 ![ADF_SilverGoldPipelineDesign.png](../images/ADF_SilverGoldPipelineDesign.png)

-The Python PySpark script executed as part of a data workload is kept inside the `spark_jobs` directory for the workload.
-This job will utilise the [Datastacks library](./datastacks.md), which provides a wealth of reusable utilities to assist with data transformations and loading data from/into to the data lake.
+The Python PySpark script executed is defined in `spark_jobs/process.py` within the workload's directory.
+This job will utilise the [Stacks Data library](./stacks_data_utilities.md), which provides a wealth of reusable utilities to assist with data transformations and loading data from/into to the data lake.
+The script gets uploaded to DBFS (`dbfs:/FileStore/scripts/pipeline_name/process.py`) as part of the deployment pipeline, so it is accessible to Databricks.

 ### Data Factory pipeline design